qgis/QGIS-Enhancement-Proposals/qep-414-server-oapif-jsonfg-flatgeobuf.md

 and the geometry classes that are not JSON RFC7946 compatible will override the base method and implement the JSON-FG specific (lossless) encoding.

-At the features collection level, we will need to add support for the `geometryType` property, which is required by the JSON-FG specification to indicate the geometry type of the features in the collection.
+At the features collection level, we will need to add support for the `featureType` property, which is required by the JSON-FG specification to indicate the type of the features in the collection (see the paragraph below about the feature schema).

 There are also the following additional properties that we will need to support, they are described in the JSON-FG specification, these will be added as additional properties in the JSON output by extending